TF-Hafnium/hafnium/docs/Architecture.md

 Hafnium maintains state of which VM **owns** each page, and which VMs have **access** to it.
 It does this using the stage 2 page tables of the VMs, with some extra application-defined bits in the page table entries.
-A VM may share, lend or donate memory pages to another VM using the appropriate SPCI requests.
+A VM may share, lend or donate memory pages to another VM using the appropriate FF-A requests.
 A given page of memory may never be shared with more than two VMs, either in terms of ownership or access.
 Thus, the following states are possible for each page, for some values of X and Y: